SciML/Surrogates.jl/docs/src/abstractgps.md

 # Gaussian Process Surrogate Tutorial

-!!! note

-    This surrogate requires the 'SurrogatesAbstractGPs' module, which can be added by inputting "]add SurrogatesAbstractGPs" from the Julia command line.

 Gaussian Process regression in Surrogates.jl is implemented as a simple wrapper around the [AbstractGPs.jl](https://github.com/JuliaGaussianProcesses/AbstractGPs.jl) package.
 AbstractGPs comes with a variety of covariance functions (kernels).
 See [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl/) for examples.

 !!! tip